Kanghee-Lee/Yolact_Pytorch/README.md

 ## Environments
 Google Colab

-(If you use other editors, you should satify following requirements.)
+If you use other environments that are not web based like Pycharm or spyder etc, you should satify following requirements.
 PyTorch >= 1.1.
 Python >= 3.6.
 Other common packages.